-You can select the Window menu's "Show Right Bumper" to display Photo RAW 's legacy icons (right) for many of the items in the More menu.
-The bumper is hidden by default in ON1 Photo RAW 2024.
+You can select the Window menu's "Show Right Bumper" to display Photo RAW 's legacy icons (the two items on the right) for many of the items in the More menu.
+The bumper is hidden by default in ON1 Photo RAW 2025.